closetogermany/dre-3-test-alt/README.md

-# Minimal Airflow Docker Compose deployment
+# Minimal Airflow Docker Compose Deployment

+## to be revised as an example

 ## Overview

 The application is based off of Docker Compose to fully deploy a functional Airflow environment.